 Note: Technical terms are marked with a * and explained briefly in the Glossary

 Before I begin this piece, let me say two things.
-First, the GCF is to be vigorously commended for its transparency in allowing the Board’s proceedings to be shown, and shown live.
+First, the Green Climate Fund is to be vigorously commended for its transparency in allowing the Board’s proceedings to be shown, and shown live.
 And second, it is clear that all the members of the Board are persons of the best possible will.

 That said, though, I must confess to having been quite troubled by the several hours of proceedings that I watched, given that these proceedings involved the highest-level decision-making processes of probably the most important single source of public finance for the Paris agreement.